Erallie/css-inserter/README.md

 The main difference between this plugin and [Style Text](https://github.com/juanjoarranz/style-text-obsidian-plugin) is that with CSS Inserter you can specify the html tag, the class, and the style for each CSS snippet.

 This plugin requires basic knowledge of CSS.
-Links on how to format each setting can be found under ["Setting Up CSS Snippets"](#setting-up-css-snippets).
+Links on how to format each setting can be found under [Setting Up CSS Snippets](#setting-up-css-snippets).

 # Instructions
 ## Setting Up CSS Snippets